Jabari Blash

 Jabari Jerell Blash (born July 4, 1989) is an American former professional baseball outfielder.
 He made his Major League Baseball (MLB) debut in 2016 with the San Diego Padres.
-He also played in MLB for the Los Angeles Angels and for the Tohoku Rakuten Golden Eagles of Nippon Professional Baseball (NPB).
+He also played in MLB for the Los Angeles Angels and in Nippon Professional Baseball (NPB) for the Tohoku Rakuten Golden Eagles.

 Career

 Blash was drafted by the Chicago White Sox in the 29th round of the 2007 Major League Baseball draft out of Charlotte Amalie High School in St. Thomas, Virgin Islands.
 He did not sign and attended Alcorn State University, but was unable to play baseball due to issues with his academic transcript.
 He transferred to Miami-Dade College, and had a .353 batting average and 10 home runs in 102 at-bats for the school's baseball team.
 He was then drafted by the Texas Rangers in the ninth round of the 2009 Major League Baseball draft.
 He again did not sign and returned to Miami-Dade.